-At-Grade Crossing (Washington Street)

-Washington Street work includes a new gated pedestrian crossing and new four quadrant roadway gates.
+At-Grade Crossing (Washington Street) Washington Street work includes a new gated pedestrian crossing on north side and new four quadrant roadway gates on the mainline track only.
+In a separate project (non-HSR) the next two street crossings to the west will also be improved, including future sidewalk.